 Crimes of Moral Turpitude

 Any criminal charge on your record can become an obstacle to employment, housing, and immigration.
-There is a certain category of crimes referred to as “crimes of moral turpitude” which create an additional hardship as you attempt to move forward.
+However, there is a certain category of offenses referred to as “crimes of moral turpitude” which create an additional hardship as you attempt to move forward.

 Crimes involving moral turpitude are those that involve dishonesty, fraud, deceit, misrepresentation, or deliberate violence.
-Duncan v.
-Board of Disciplinary Appeals, 898 S.W.2d 759, 761 (Tex.1995).
+Moral turpitude has been defined as:

 - Anything done knowingly contrary to justice, honesty, principle, or good morals.

 - An act of baseness, vileness, or depravity in the private and social duties that a man owes to his fellow men or to society in general.

 - Something immoral in itself, regardless of whether it is punishable by law.
 The performance of the act itself, and not its prohibition by statute, fixes the moral turpitude.

 - Immoral conduct is willful, flagrant, or shameless conduct that shows a moral indifference to the opinion of the good and respectable members of the community.

 Essentially, a conviction for this type of offense raises a red flag to anyone reviewing your criminal history, as it suggests you may be dangerous, and at the very least, untrustworthy.